WebCoursify/webcoursify.github.io/4-MVC-View.md

 contains two fields, username and password.
 The name should be unique, except for the case of radio checkbox.
 All radio checkboxes with the same "name" will be consider as a group, and users are only allowed to check one box in this group.

+>   Note: If you want to submit a file through the form, remember to set the <code>enctype="multipart/form-data"</code> attribute of the form element

 The value currently stored in an input is in the "value" attribute.

 In the example above there's an input with <code>type="submit"</code>.
 This is the submit button, a click on which will trigger the submission of the form.
 In the form element, <code>method</code> and <code>action</code> represent the http request method and the url the request goes to relatively.